ICBC changes to insurance

 Information for treatment providers

 The following resources may help support you in your communications with patients on these changes.

-The provincial government has announced changes to create a care-based car insurance system in B.C.
-New regulations are now in place to increase ICBC (Part 7) accident benefits for anyone injured in a crash regardless of fault.
-Customers will also have access to an expanded list of treatment providers, and updated treatment fees starting April 1, 2019.
-The regulations also further define B.C.’s minor injury definition, which applies to compensation for pain and suffering; one small element of a total claim.
+Changes to how injuries are treated and compensated under B.C.'s auto insurance system is changing.
+As of April 1, 2019, anyone injured in a crash will have access to significantly improved benefits to support their care and recovery.
+ICBC's (Part 7) accident benefits have increased; patients have access to an expanded list of treatment providers; and updated treatment fees are in place as of April 1.
+The regulations also further define B.C.'s minor injury definition, which applies to compensation for pain and suffering; one small element of a total claim.

-The changes to regulation were informed by broad consultation with treatment providers and the associations which represent them, as well as research on other jurisdictions who have already made similar changes.
+The changes were informed by broad consultation with treatment providers and the associations which represent them, as well as research on other jurisdictions who have already made similar changes.

-Read the government announcement.
-For more information about how this relates to treatment providers visit ICBC’s partners site at
+ICBC's announcement.
+For more information about how this relates to treatment providers, visit ICBC’s partners site at

 For social media:

 Check out ICBC's new Instagram page!
 You can also follow us on Twitter and like us on Facebook.
 Join the conversation by retweeting, reposting, and replying.

 - No one plans to be in a car crash, or get injured in one.
 But if you do, the good news is starting April 2019 British Columbians will now have access to significantly improved benefits to support their care and recovery.
 Learn more

 - Big changes to B.C.'s car insurance system are here to control rates and increase care for injured customers.
 Starting April 2019, there will be more money for the treatment and support you need to get better after a crash.